FilipeOliveira03/Angular-Pluralsight-2024/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running server and page

+To run the server, you can open a terminal, and use the command `npm run server`.
+To run the pages, you can open another terminal, and use the command `npm start`.